-The PHA will-initially set the imputed asset passbook rate at the national rate established by the Federal Deposit Insurance Corporation (FDIC).
+The PHA initially set the imputed asset passbook rate at the national rate established by the Federal Deposit Insurance Corporation (FDIC).

-The PH will review the passbook rate annually, in December of each year.
+The PH will review the passbook rate annually.
 The rate will not be adjusted unless the current PHA rate is no longer within 0.75 percent of the national rate.
 If it is no longer within 0.75 percent of the national rate, the passbook rate will be set at the current national rate.

-The effective date of cChanges to the passbook rate will take effect on February 1following the December review be determined at the time of the review.
+The effective date of changes to the passbook rate will be determined at the time of the review.